mrcjkb/rustaceanvim/README.md

 	<b>Testables and failed test diagnostics</b>
   </summary>

-  If you are using Neovim >= 0.10, you can set the `vim.g.rustaceanvim.tools.test_executor` option to `'background'`, and this plugin will run tests in the background, parse the results, and - if possible - display failed tests as diagnostics.
+  If you set the `vim.g.rustaceanvim.tools.test_executor` option to `'background'`, this plugin will run tests in the background, parse the results, and - if possible - display failed tests as diagnostics.

-  This is also possible in Neovim 0.9, but tests won't be run in the background, and will block the UI.

   ```vim
   :RustLsp[!] testables {args[]}?
   ```